Skip to content

 Next, test the more complex apps and services that your organization relies on.

-Generally, whatever worked with the previous operating system should work with the upcoming one, unless a particular feature has been intentionally removed.
-If something doesn't work that should, you should report the unexpected behavior to Apple and your MDM vendor.
+Generally, whatever worked with the previous operating system should work with the upcoming one unless a particular feature has been intentionally removed.
+If that isn’t the case, you should report the unexpected behavior to Apple and your MDM vendor.
 Most such vendors don’t make functionality that is new to the upcoming OSes available until Apple officially ships those operating systems.
 That can make it difficult to test new features.
-But remember that, with most MDMs, you can craft your own profile and have the MDM distribute it for you.
+But remember that, with most MDMs, you can craft a custom profile and have the MDM distribute it for you.

 You will likely find items in Apple’s plans you’ve never even considered testing.
 Even if you don’t need to test the specific scenarios or conditions covered by Apple’s test plans, they’re excellent templates to use in planning tests of your own.